What Are The Best Ways To Fight Fevers?

 Keep your baby well hydrated with fluids.
 If they have been vomiting, you may need to rehydrate slowly.
 De Beirne’s top tip for spacing out hydration is to give a teaspoon of fluid for every commercial break, if you've got the TV on.
 Ice pops can be helpful too if they’re struggling to drink.

 Be careful not to bundle your baby up in too many blankets or extra clothes at bedtime, as you don't want to increase the body temperature.
-Keep an eye on the room temperature if you have a thermometer, and try using a baby sleep bag and just one layer of light clothing, like a vest.
+Keep an eye on the room temperature if you have a thermometer, and try using a baby sleep bag.
 No need for pyjamas too.

 6. SEEKING HELP